MicrosoftDocs/winui-api/microsoft.ui.xaml.controls.primitives/cornerradiustothicknessconverter_convert_101701969.md

 ## -description

-Converts the source CornerRadius to a Thickness and also extracts only the fields specified by the [ConversionKind](cornerradiustothicknessconverter_conversionkind.md) and leaving others set to 0.
+Converts a CornerRadius value to a [Thickness](/uwp/api/windows.ui.xaml.thickness) value, while also extracting the fields specified by [ConversionKind](cornerradiustothicknessconverter_conversionkind.md) (leaving others set to 0).

 ## -parameters